What is a Neurosurgeon?

 Four years of pre-medical education at a college or university

 Four years of medical school resulting in an M.D. or D.O. degree

 One year internship in general surgery

-Some neurosurgeons complete a fellowship following residency to specialize in a particular area
+Some neurosurgeons complete a fellowship after residency to specialize in a particular area

-A neurosurgeon’s career requires continuing education — annual meetings, conferences, scientific journals, research — to keep up with advances made in the complex field of neurosurgery.
+Continuing education — annual meetings, conferences, scientific journals, research — to keep up with advances made in the complex field of neurosurgery

 The nervous system is a complex network of thread-like nerves and cells that carry messages to and from the brain and spinal cord to various parts of the body including the sensory organs, arms, hands, legs, and feet.

 Learn more about the central nervous system.

 What Is A Neurologist?

 Neurologists treat patients with complex disorders of the nervous system such as stroke, multiple sclerosis, Parkinson's disease, Alzheimer's disease, Lou Gehrig's disease, epilepsy, headache disorders, infections of the brain and peripheral nervous system.
 Neurologists often work closely with neurosurgeons, but do not perform surgery.